Banner: Knocknarea at Sunset.

 Photograph by Robert Welch, © NMNI.

-Old illustrations of Dowth, Heapstown cairn and both monuments on Carns Hill in County Sligo, all show the same kind of external form.
-The cairn material, water-rolled stones and boulders, which were used to build Newgrange would have been sourced and carried up from the flood-plain of the Boyne below the huge cairn.
-The remains of an earlier monument, perhaps a passage-grave about forty meters in diameter, is believed to account for the bulge in the cairn on the northern side, oppisite the entrance to the monument.
+The cairn material, water-rolled stones and boulders, which were used to build Newgrange would have been sourced and carried up from the flood-plain of the Boyne below the enormous monument.
+It has been estimated that the cairn contains some 200,000 tons of material, a massive collection of rounded stones and gravels, which appears to have collapsed shortly after its last phase of aggrandisement towards the end of the neolithic.
+The remains of an earlier monument, perhaps a passage-grave about forty meters in diameter, is believed to account for the large bulge in the cairn on the northern side, oppisite the entrance to Newgrange.

 Newgrange from an old engraving.

-The east face of the cairn, particularly the area around the Entrance, was covered with chunks of glistening white quartz.
+The east face of the cairn, particularly the area around the Entrance Stone, was covered with chunks of glistening white quartz.
 The quartz, which would have given the monument a spectacular appearance, would have been transported by boat from the Wicklow Mountains, the closest source, eighty kilometers to the south.
+Excavator Michael J. O'Kelly found the quartz in a thick layer on the old ground surface and decided he had uncovered a collapsed vertical wall or revetment, to contain the cairn material.
+The modern facade at Newgrange, supported by a massive concrete wall, caused the back of the cairn to burst in the late 1980's and early 1990's, requiring rescue excavations.
+The authenticity of O'Kelly's wall is regarded as highly suspect by many modern archaeologists.

 William Wakeman's plan and section of Newgrange, around 1880.